Redcozmo/cheat_sheets/gemset.md

     $ gem bundle update --bundler --> this not work ? gem update ?
     $ ...

+### Path of the gemset being used by a Rails application

+    `$ rvm gemdir` in the folder app to know the path of the gemset being used by a Rails application

 ### WARNING RVM SETUP USING GEMSET